FDA’s Labeling Resources for Human Prescription Drugs

 - Drug-Specific Information including drug-specific postmarketing safety information

-- Drug Trials Snapshots provides information about the diversity of participants in clinical trials that supported the original approval of the drug.
-Provides information about the percentage of women and men, racial groups, ethnic groups, and age groups in these clinical trials.
-Provides data on the safety and efficacy of these groups in the clinical trials.
+- Drug Trials Snapshots (DTS) provides information about the diversity of participants in clinical trials that supported the original approval of the drug.
+DTS provides information about the percentage of women and men, racial groups, ethnic groups, and age groups in these clinical trials.
+DTS also provides data on the safety and efficacy of these groups in the clinical trials.

 - Emergency Use Authorization includes EUA fact sheets (for healthcare professionals and for patients, caregivers, and parents) for the emergency use of vaccines, drugs, therapeutic products, and medical devices for the treatment or prevention of COVID-19.